Reducibility of low dimensional Poincar\'e duality spaces: Abstract

 \section{Abstract}

-I discuss the question whether or not the Spivak normal fibration of a Poincar\'e duality space $X$ admits a reduction to a vector bundle in the case where the dimension of $X$ is at most 4.
-I show that in dimensions less than 4 such a reduction always exists, and in dimension 4 such a reduction exists provided $X$ is orientable.
-In the non-orientable case there are counter examples to reducibility by Hambleton--Milgram.
+We discuss Poincar\'e duality complexes $X$ and the question whether or not their Spivak normal fibration admits a reduction to a vector bundle in the case where the dimension of $X$ is at most 4.
+We show that in dimensions less than 4 such a reduction always exists, and in dimension 4 such a reduction exists provided $X$ is orientable.
+In the non-orientable case there are counterexamples to reducibility by Hambleton--Milgram.

+The purpose of this paper is to collect what is known about the question whether or not a Poincar\'e duality space is reducible, i.e.\ whether its Spivak normal fibration admits a reduction to a vector bundle, focussing on low dimensions.
+The main result of this paper is the following.

+\begin{Theorem} Let $X$ be a Poincar\'e duality space of dimension $\leq 3$ or an oriented Poincar\'e duality space of dimension 4.
+Then $X$ is reducible, i.e.\ its Spivak normal fibration admits a vector bundle reduction. \end{Theorem}

+The conclusion of the 4-dimensional part of the theorem is claimed in \cite[page 95 Example (1)]{Spivak} without reference or any indication of a proof.
+The main purpose of this paper, when first written, was to fill this gap.
+Unfortunately, the first version of this paper contained a gap which I will explain in \cref{Warning:error}.
+When Diarmuid Crowley made me aware of this gap, I had worked out another proof using bordism and L-theoretic arguments which was suggested to me by Larry Taylor.
+I wish to thank Larry Taylor for encouraging me to write up the argument in this note and apologise for the delay in preparing this manuscript.

+In dimension 2, the above result is a consequence of work of Wall's.
+In dimension 3, to the best of my knowledge it was first shown in \cite{Cannon-conjecture} and I have since then seen that the result is also stated in \cite{Hillman} without reference.
+After the incorrect argument of mine appeared, Hambleton gave a proof of the 4-dimensional case of the above theorem in \cite{Hambleton}, based on earlier work of Hambleton--Milgram \cite{HM}.
+In summary, the main results of this paper are already in the literature, the main purpose of this note is to give an overview of different methods that are available, and to give an alternative proof to Hambleton's in the 4-dimensional case.